 The release, images and videos are available on:

-Translations are available on other countries page: Shqipëria, Österreich, België—Belgique—Belgien, Brasil, Chile, Česko, Danmark, France, Deutschland, Ísland, Italia, Nederland, Norge, Polska, Portugal, Россия, España, Sverige, Suisse—Schweiz—Svizzera, Türkiye, Україна, International English
+Translations are available on your country page: Shqipëria, Österreich, België—Belgique—Belgien, Brasil, Chile, Česko, Danmark, France, Deutschland, Ísland, Italia, Nederland, Norge, Polska, Portugal, Россия, España, Sverige, Suisse—Schweiz—Svizzera, Türkiye, Україна, International English

-Space Scoop - the children's version of this release is available at: http://www.eso.org/public/ireland/news/eso1336/kids/
+Space Scoop - the children's version of this release is available in many languages at: http://www.eso.org/public/ireland/news/eso1336/kids/

 The ESO Education and Public Outreach Department